 As well as being an aesthetic goal, a strong core will help you run faster, lift heavier, and enhance your flexibility.
 It’s also important when it comes to maintaining a good posture, stabilizing your lower back, and improving your balance.

-If you're looking to target more muscles at once, we tried this 20-minute full-body workout (opens in new tab) and it really delivers.
+- We tried this 20-minute full-body workout and it really delivers